ome/omero-documentation/omero/sysadmins/in-place-import.rst

 "upload_rm" - uploading and deleting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This option, available from OMERO 5.0.3, is not strictly an in-place option but is detailed here for convenience.
+This option is not strictly an in-place option but is detailed here for convenience.
 It first performs a file upload like default import, but once the import is complete it attempts to delete the original files.
 It deletes the original files **if and only if** the import